minimum-viable-product/Mob-Story/design-doc.md

-mob story
+# mob story

-titus the fox
+* Titus the Fox
-main character is ex-mob
+* Main character is ex-mob
-first level he is in the street and kind of has to escape street goons maybe has to do w/ a girl easy game to beat
+* First level he is in the street and kind of has to escape street goons
+* Maybe has to do w/ a girl
+* Easy game to beat